-Note: This instrument has been adapted from Arkansas Teacher Excellence Support System (TESS) and Harding University at Searcy, based on Charlotte Danielson Framework for Teaching 2011.
+Note: This instrument has been adapted from Arkansas Teacher Excellence Support System (TESS) and Harding University at Searcy.

-Arkansas State University Intern Formative Rubric November 24, 2015
+Arkansas State University Intern Formative Rubric

 Domain 3: Instruction Component Unsatisfactory Basic Proficient Exceeds 3a: Communicating with students The teacher intern's expectation for learning, directions, procedures, and explanations of content remain unclear or confusing to students.
 The intern's usage of language contains errors, both oral and written, and remains inappropriate to students' diverse cultures or levels of development.
 The teacher intern's expectations for learning, directions, procedures, and explanations of the content have been attempted with limited success, but have been clarified after student confusion.
 The intern's usage of language remains correct but may not be completely appropriate to students' diverse cultures or levels of development.
 The teacher intern's expectations for learning, directions, procedures, and explanations of the content ensure clear purpose, including broader learning.
 The intern's usage of language, both oral and written, is appropriate to students' diverse cultures or levels of development.
 The teacher intern's expectations for learning, directions and procedures, and explanations of the content are clear to students, including broader learning.
 The intern's usage of language, both oral and written, communicate clear and expressive language appropriate to students' diverse cultures or levels of development.
 The intern uses well-chosen vocabulary that enriches the lesson and extends student knowledge.
-3a: C Communicating with Students In dicators: · . edures specific to lesson activities s and clear explanations of concepts nts comprehension of content and imaginative use of language 3b: Using questioning and discussion techniques The teacher intern's questioning and discussion techniques remain of poor quality and low cognitive challenge with rapid The teacher intern's questioning and discussion techniques remain a combination of low and high quality with rapid succession, but The teacher intern's questioning and discussion techniques remain of high quality with adequate wait and response time.
-The The teacher intern's questioning and discussion techniques remain uniform of high quality with adequate response time.
-The students form many only some thoughtful responses.
-The intern has uneven results and limited success.
+3a: C ommunicating with Students In dicators: redures specific to lesson activities s and clear explanations of concepts nts comprehension of content ct and imaginative use of language 3b: Using questioning and discussion techniques The teacher intern's questioning and discussion techniques remain of poor quality and low cognitive challenge with rapid succession.
+The Interactions between teacher The teacher intern's questioning and discussion techniques remain a combination of low and high quality with rapid succession, but only some thoughtful responses.
+The The teacher intern's questioning and discussion techniques remain of high quality with adequate wait and response time.
+The intern creates genuine The teacher intern's questioning and discussion techniques remain uniform of high quality with adequate response time.
+The students form many questions: they assume most of the succession.
+The Interactions between teacher intern and the students exist as predominantly recitation style with the teacher mediating all questions and answers which leaves few students taking part in the discussion.